defold/doc/docs/en/manuals/input.md

 : The raw input to listen for, selected from a scroll list of available inputs.

 *Action*
 : The action name given to input actions when they are created and dispatched to your scripts.
 The same action name can be assigned to multiple inputs.
-For instance, you can bind the <kbd>Space</kbd> key and the gamepad "A" button to the action `jump`.
+For instance, you can bind the <kbd>Space</kbd> key and the gamepad `A` button to the action `jump`.
 Note that there is a known bug where touch inputs unfortunately cannot have the same action names as other inputs.

 ## Trigger types